An Equivalence Principle for the Spectrum of Random Inner-Product Kernel Matrices with Polynomial Scalings: An Asymptotic Equivalence Principle

-In the second step, we have used the property that the Gengenbauer polynomials are orthonormal [see \eref{ortho_poly}] In the last step, we have used Assumption~\ref{assumption:f}(a), which guarantees that the inequality \eref{fhf_0} holds for all $d \ge d(L, c)$, where $d(L, c)$ is some integer that might depend on $L$ and $c$.
+To reach the inequality in \eref{fhf_0}, we have employed the characterizations presented in \eref{cosigma_q} and \eref{cok_limit_q}, which guarantee that the inequality holds for all $d \ge d(L, c)$, where $d(L, c)$ is some integer that may depend on $L$ and $c$.
 By \eref{co_conv}, $\hat \co_L^2 \le \eta^4 c^2/24$ and $\co_L^2 \le \eta^4 c^2/24$.
 We can then further bound the right-hand side of \eref{fhf_0} as

 for all sufficiently large $d$.